farm-ng/tractor/doc/core_module.rst

 Core
 =====

-The `core` module provides infrastructure for all other modules.
+The `core` module provides software infrastructure for all other modules.

 Serialization
 -------------